pschaus/book_lepl1402/source/part3.rst

 	}

-It's worth noting that in both versions of the algorithm, the time complexity remains the same: :math:`\mathcal{O}(n log n)`.
+It's worth noting that in both versions of the algorithm, the time complexity remains the same: :math:`\mathcal{O}(n \log n)`.
-This is because the time complexity of merge sort is determined by the number of elements being sorted (n) and the number of levels in the recursion tree (log n), not by the amount of space used.
+This is because the time complexity of merge sort is determined by the number of elements being sorted (n) and the number of levels in the recursion tree (:math:`\log n`), not by the amount of space used.

 It is quite frequent to have time complexity larger than the space complexity for an algorithm but the opposite is not true, at least for the auxiliary space complexity.
 The time complexity is necessarily at least the one of the auxiliary space complexity since you always need the same order as elementary steps as the one of the consumed memory.